Taliban crush opposition across Afghanistan, as chaos builds at airport – KION546

 President Joe Biden, still facing international condemnation for his unapologetic stance on the American withdrawal and the ensuing rise of the Taliban, has suggested US troops could stay past withdrawal deadline to evacuate all Americans.

-After images emerged of mothers handing their babies to British soldiers over barbed wire outside the airport, the UK’s defense minister Ben Wallace said Thursday they cannot take unaccompanied minors.
+Images of mothers handing their babies to British soldiers over barbed wire outside the airport have emerged on social media in recent days, highlighting the dire outlook for many Afghans trying to leave Kabul.

+The UK’s defense minister Ben Wallace said Thursday they cannot take unaccompanied minors, and that those parents would have had to force their way through the crowds to be reunited with their children.
 He added it has been “very difficult” for troops “dealing with some desperate people, many of whom are just wanting to leave the country.”

 Wallace claimed that the Taliban were “letting our people through” to the processing center “which is good news,” but people CNN spoke with on the ground have reported severe difficulties in accessing the airport, with several saying they were turned away despite having the correct paperwork.